- Last Update On : 2016-07-24

 - Subject preparation and sample collection may differ.

 Preanalytical factors may also need to be controlled in order to insure that accurate reference ranges are derived.
-Some factors to consider are: timing of collection; food, water, and alcohol consumption in the viagra in india past 24 hours; venipuncture site; tourniquet time; and type of collection tube.
+Some factors to consider are: timing of collection; food, water, and alcohol consumption in the past 24 hours; venipuncture site; tourniquet time; and type of collection tube.
 Samples to be used for reference range determination should be collected and processed the same as routine laboratory work.

 120 x 0.025 = 3